QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 ##### compmgmt.msc

-**Usage** 🗺️: many tools to manage the system such as  shares, running tasks, listing events ([doc](https://learn.microsoft.com/en-us/windows/win32/eventlog/event-types), monitoring performance (`perfmon`/`resmon`), or even manage device hardware/services.
+**Usage** 🗺️: many tools to manage the system such as shares, running tasks, listing events ([doc](https://learn.microsoft.com/en-us/windows/win32/eventlog/event-types), monitoring performance (`perfmon`/`resmon`), or even managing device hardware/services.

 ##### regedt32.exe/regedit.exe

 **Usage** 🗺️ ([doc](https://learn.microsoft.com/en-us/troubleshoot/windows-server/performance/windows-registry-advanced-users)): view and edit the system registry.
-This a database used to store information needed to configure the system for users/applications/devices <small>(ports in use, applications...)</small>.
+This is a database used to store information needed to configure the system for users/applications/devices <small>(ports in use, applications...)</small>.
 </div></div>

 <hr class="sep-both">